rosesarejade/TFD-Exam-Simulation/README.md

 # TFD-Exam-Simulation
-This is my TensorFlow developer specialization exam preparation
+This is TensorFlow developer specialization exam preparation